rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### Hands on!

-Here we can demonstrate how choreography works in the practice.
+In this section we demonstrate how the choreography will be put into practice.

 #### Sample Workflow

-Below you can see the real behavior of the standard and how it works.
+The details about how the HC choreography works is shown throughout the workflows below.

 | Workflow  | Description |  Reference |
 |-----------|-------------|------------|